Slow Python dev tooling

 Astral and the strategy

-Model: open source (all tools) + business model to be defined (hosted services, enterprise support).
+Astral (the company) is founded in 2022 to build a Python-tool-in-Rust ecosystem, starting with Ruff as linter.
+Model: Open Source (all tools) + business model to be defined (hosted services, enterprise support).

 In the Italian context

-Rapid adoption in Italian Python teams from 2023: startups, digital agencies, enterprise teams with slow CI pipelines.
-Migration from flake8/black often completed in one afternoon.
+Adoption has started rapidly in Italian Python teams: startups, digital agencies, enterprise teams with slow CI pipelines.
+Migration from flake8 often completed in one afternoon.

 References: Ruff (August 2022).
 Charlie Marsh, Astral.
 MIT licence.
 Implementation language: Rust.
 Drop-in replacement for flake8 + black + isort + pyupgrade + others.
 Pyproject.toml config.